 How is compensation determined?

-Many factors go into determining the specific compensation package offered to any given person, including external factors relating to the company’s location and market as well as factors relating specifically to the role and the candidate in question.
-Some considerations that go into calculating compensation include:
+Many factors impact compensation packages, including external factors like the company’s location and market as well as factors relating to the role and candidate.

 • What the company can afford to pay